Industrialization is the process

 Industrialization is associated

-with the urbanization of society, an extensive division of labour, a wage economy,
+with the urbanism, an extensive division of labour, a wage

-differentiation of institutions, and growth of mass communication and mass markets.
+economy, differentiation of institutions, and growth of mass communication, mass society and mass

 Many western developed and

-industrialized societies are now described as post-industrial since much economic activity
+industrialized societies are now described as post industrial (post-industrial thesis), since much economic

 Industrialization: A Critique of Lewis